ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 If a function is not specified, `main` is considered as the function to run.

 The function invoked via `ballerina run` (including the `main` function) will be data-binding and can have zero or more parameters of any supported type, including any number of required/defaultable parameters and a single rest parameter.
 This function can also return a value.

 For example, consider the following public function in the package `currency`:

 ```ballerina
 public function queryChanges(string host, int port = 8080, string… params) returns float {

 }
 ```
-Invoke the function using ballerina `run` as follows:
+Invoke the function using Ballerina `run` as follows:
 ```cmd
 ballerina run --printreturn currency:queryChanges localhost -port=8181 high day
 ```
 The function invocation results in a value assignment as follows:
 - `host` ← `"localhost"`
 - `port` ← `8181`
 - `params` ← `["high", "day"]`

 When the `--printreturn` flag is set, the return value is printed to the standard out stream.

 ### New Documentation Syntax

 Old syntax:

 ```ballerina
 documentation {
     Adds parameter `x` and parameter `y`.